pnnl/ruleset-checking-tool/docs/ruleset_functions/get_scc_skylight_roof_ratios.md

 Returns:

-- **skylight_roof_ratios_dictionary**: A dictionary that saves building segment ID with its the skylight and roof ratios for residential, non-residential and semi-heated surface categories.
+- **scc_skylight_roof_ratios_dictionary**: A dictionary that saves building segment ID with its the skylight and roof ratios for residential, non-residential and semi-heated surface categories.

 Function Call: